msu-cse-outreach/technovation-book/_sources/2-Loops/code-along.rst

-An *assignment* instruction has the form ``var = expression`` where ``var`` stands for a variable name and ``expression`` stands for an expression.
+An *assignment command* has the form ``var = expression`` where ``var`` stands for a variable name and ``expression`` stands for an expression.
 Executing the assignment makes ``var`` stand for the data object produced by evaluating ``expression``.
 After the assignment, ``var`` can be used as a "stand in" for this data object.
-We refer to the data object that a variable stands for more simply as the variable's *value*.
+The data object that a variable stands for is also called the *value* of the variable.

-A variable is like a *container* (e.g., a desk drawer or a file folder) that can hold just one object and that is labelled by the variable name.
+A variable is like a label for a *container* (e.g., a file folder) that can hold just one object.
 In this analogy, an assignment to the variable is like putting something in this container.
 The term "variable" is used because the value can change---since